williamouyang/okta.github.io/_source/_docs/how-to/updating_saml_cert.md

 To take advantage of the additional security features of SHA256 certificates.

-## Prerequisite

-SHA256 certificate creation and key rollover are **Early Access** (EA) features; contact Okta support to enable them.

 ### New SAML 2.0 App Integrations

-New SAML 2.0 app integrations automatically use SHA256 certificates when the key rollover feature is enabled.
+New SAML 2.0 app integrations automatically use SHA256 certificates.
 As instructed, upload the SHA256 certificate to the ISV.

 ### Existing SAML 2.0 App Integrations